“Am I too old to build muscle?”. You may be asking yourself this question. We certainly get asked this question a lot by our prospective clients.

 - All of them are 40 or above.
 The average is 48.

 - They all worked their socks off in every session.

 - All of them maintained their bodies in as good working order as possible.
 We worked around any pain or movement challenges.

 - They all, broadly at least, followed the nutrition guidelines summarised above.

 - Every one of them, without exception, gained muscle and lost body fat at the same time.

 I’m not going to pretend that all our clients have been able to do this.
 They haven’t.
-Not all our clients are able to tick all the boxes of the above strategy.
-Some clients simply have too many issues to work around.
-Others start from a very low base of fitness and are not able to generate sufficient intensity within the programme timeframe.
+Not all our clients can tick all the boxes of the above strategy.
+Some clients have too many issues to work around.
+Others start from a shallow base of fitness and cannot generate sufficient intensity within the programme timeframe.
 But those who can meet the strategy criteria invariably gain muscle and lose fat at the same time.

-Note that some of these clients are still with us and their identity remains confidential until they have given us permission to publish their results along with their name.
+Note that some of these clients are still with us, and their identity remains confidential until they have permitted us to publish their results along with their name.